Dialectology: Early developments

-Dialects of English
+English dialects

 In London, there were comments on the different dialects recorded in 12th-century sources, and a large number of dialect glossaries (focussing on vocabulary) were published in the 19th century.
 Philologists would also study dialects, as they preserved earlier forms of words.

 In Britain, the philologist Alexander John Ellis described the pronunciation of English dialects in an early phonetic system in volume 5 of his series On Early English Pronunciation.
 The English Dialect Society was later set up by Joseph Wright to record dialect words in the British Isles.
 This culminated in the production of the six-volume English Dialect Dictionary in 1905.
 The English Dialect Society was then disbanded, as its work was considered complete, although some regional branches (e.g. the Yorkshire Dialect Society) still operate today.

 Traditional studies in dialectology were generally aimed at producing dialect maps, in which lines were drawn on a map to indicate boundaries between different dialect areas.
+These maps displayed the geographical distribution of linguistic features using isoglosses, which are lines marking the boundaries where different linguistic variants are used.
 The move away from traditional methods of language study, however, caused linguists to become more concerned with social factors.
 Dialectologists, therefore, began to study social, as well as regional variation.
 The Linguistic Atlas of the United States (the 1930s) was amongst the first dialect studies to take social factors into account.

 Under the leadership of Harold Orton, the University of Leeds became a centre for the study of English dialect and set up an Institute of Dialect and Folk Life Studies.
 In the 1950s, the university undertook the Survey of English Dialects, which covered all of England, some bordering areas of Wales, and the Isle of Man.
 In addition, the university produced more than 100 monographs on dialect before the death of Harold Orton in 1975.
-The Institute closed in September 1983 to accommodate budget cuts at the University, but its dialectological studies are now part of a special collection, the Leeds Archive of Vernacular Culture, in the university's Brotherton Library.
+The institute closed in September 1983 to accommodate budget cuts at the university, but its dialectological studies are now part of a special collection, the Leeds Archive of Vernacular Culture, in the university's Brotherton Library.